laurenostrowski/VIBE/README.md

 If you use VIBE, please cite:

 > Ostrowski LM, Méndez JM, Tostado PM, Cooper BG, Gentner TQ.
-Automated inference of respiratory and syringeal movement trajectories from birdsong acoustics. *biorxiv* (2026).
+Automated inference of respiratory and syringeal movement trajectories from birdsong acoustics. [in preparation].

 The underlying biomechanical model is described in: